Black Thought, The Voice Of The Roots, Is Ready To Tell His Story

 On putting off solo pursuits for years out of obligation to The Roots as a collective

 It's always been about the greater good of our organization for me.
-And though the announcement of all those solo efforts that I've announced, it breathes new life into the awareness of me as an artist.
+All those solo efforts that I've announced, it breathes new life into the awareness of me as an artist.
 The Roots brand always has to be maintained, and we're just at a place now where prime-time TV affords us a different sort of visibility and I'm able to kind of take a step back and focus on some of the other creative energy that I still need to get out.
 None of this is my solo album.
 It's just a chance to see me in a different light doing a different thing.

 On whether his rap moniker, Black Thought, is too black for TV